turingschool-examples/headcount2.0/README.md

 **Notes on the District Repository**
 As an example, take a minute to look at the `kindergartners_in_full_day_program.js` data file.

 The `DistrictRepository` helper class you create will be responsible for holding data pertaining to each educational district.
-Off the bat, it should contain a property `.stats` that contains the information pertaining to to that file:
+Off the bat, it should have a property `.stats` that contains the information pertaining to to that file:

 Example: